Types of Psychotherapy: Theoretical Orientations & Practices of Therapists

 Well, there it is.
 Remember, I’ve generalized a lot here and have not really been fair to the individualistic way therapy is done by individual therapists.
 That was not the point of this article.
 It was, instead, to give you a broad overview and basic understanding of these major schools of thought in psychology.
 Most therapists in the field today subscribe to some version of eclectic therapy; ask your therapist what theoretical orientation they subscribe to.
 It could lead to an interesting discussion.
 And remember, there is no “right” or “wrong” way in which to do therapy (at least of this date).
 You need to find what works best for you.

-Grohol, J. (2016).
-Types of Therapies: Theoretical Orientations and Practices of Therapists.
+Grohol, J. (2019).
+Types of Psychotherapy: Theoretical Orientations & Practices of Therapists.
 Psych Central.
-Retrieved on December 10, 2016, from http://psychcentral.com/lib/types-of-therapies-theoretical-orientations-and-practices-of-therapists/
+Retrieved on December 1, 2020, from https://psychcentral.com/lib/types-of-therapies-theoretical-orientations-and-practices-of-therapists/